Attention deficit hyperactivity disorder

 - Disruptive mood dysregulation disorder (DMDD).
 Characterized by persistent irritability, angry mood, and frequent and explosive temper outbursts that far exceed normal "temper tantrums."
 While many children with DMDD also have ADHD, fewer children with ADHD have DMDD.

 - Learning disorders.
-Impairments in abilities to perceive and process information that affect a child's ability to gain fundamental skills in reading, writing, and mathematics.
+Impairments in ability to perceive and process information that affect a child's ability to gain fundamental skills in reading, writing, and mathematics.

 - Anxiety disorders and depression.
 Occur more often in people with ADHD than the general population.
 People with ADHD may also have an increased risk for substance abuse problems with drugs and alcohol.
 Abuse with medications used to treat ADHD is also a concern.